Stink Bug Control

 Aside from their unique antennae, the head segment also contains pierce-sucking mouthparts and a pair of eyes.

-Stink Bugs are broad-shaped with triangle-like shields dorsally.
+Stink Bugs are broad-shaped with straight sides and a rounded abdomen with triangle-like dorsal shields.
 They have two pairs of wings attached to their thorax and a pointed spine that protrudes from between the hind two legs.
-With straight sides and a rounded abdomen, Stink Bugs are usually brown, gray or dark green.
+Stink Bugs are usually brown, gray or dark green.

 Stink Bugs pass through an egg, larvae and four other nymphal instar stages.
 The eggs of this species are typically oval shaped, white to pink in color and approximately 1/20 inch long.
 The top of the egg has a ring of spines and the color of the entire egg will darken as it gets closer to the point of hatching.

-Stink Bugs are generally considered to be agricultural pests.
+Stink Bugs are generally considered agricultural pests.
 They spend most of their lives living near their natural food sources, which mainly consist of plant and fruit juices.
 They will suck on the juices and destroy crops of apples, figs, citrus and even cotton, along with many others.
-In these situations they become pests for many farmers and others who rely on agricultural produce for income, rendering vegetation unusable and no longer valuable for sale.

 When in homes, Stink Bugs will mostly be found in cracks and crevices, in and around baseboards, windows and door trims.
 They have also been found in lights or external exhaust fans.